nwmandel/slugpark/README.md

 # SlugPark Parking Tracker

 This is an app used to track parking spots at UCSC using class enrollment data, statistical inference, and user location data.
 Made at [Hack UCSC 2017](www.hackucsc.com).
+For more information see our corresponding [devpost submission](https://devpost.com/software/slugpark)

 ## Team